 For many businesses, the pandemic continues to expose intricate, brutal and—in some cases, terrifying production and delivery problems.
-At ArganoSCMO2, we’ve seen firsthand how ill-prepared many companies were and know it will take many organizations years to fully recover from these logistical setbacks.
+At Argano, we’ve seen firsthand how ill-prepared many companies were and know it will take many organizations years to fully recover from these logistical setbacks.
 And without thoughtful changes and transformation efforts, including investments in a core foundation of technology, they are equally vulnerable to the next global crisis.

-The fragility of some systems has been embarrassingly obvious.
+The fragility of some systems has been quite obvious.
 From appliances to pickup trucks, computer chips to baking yeast, companies not only couldn’t deliver on time, they also couldn’t often predict when they would be able to come through.
 They repeatedly let customers down.
 And while people did their best to make allowances due to the nature of the pandemic, there’s a limit to how forgiving any customer can be.

-Even we were taken aback by just how widespread this clumsiness has been.
 Our company’s focus has been primarily on supply chain planning.
 But so many companies have stumbled on the reaction side.
 In effect, their planning executives have had to become more like firefighters, staring down questions they’d never faced.
 How should they prioritize which customers to serve first?
 Which finished goods should they make?
 And even the biggest companies lacked the sophisticated tools needed to react to these problems.

 They weren’t ready.
 But the pandemic pushed the supply chain world into a paradigm shift.
 Pre-COVID, much of the work focused on efficiency and automation.
 It was an area that was often neglected by senior executives, and frequently down the priority list when it came to technology investments.
 It was just too easy to kick decisions down the road and focus on the more visible parts of the business.